biocypher/biocypher/docs/quickstart.md

 ```

-You can currently select between `postgresql`, `arangodb`, and `neo4j` as your
+You can currently select between `postgresql`, `neo4j`, and `arangodb` (beta) as
-output format; more options will be added in the future.
-The `output_path` is
+your output format; more options will be added in the future.
+The `output_path`
-relative to your working directory, as is the schema-config path.
-The `ontology`
+is relative to your working directory, as is the schema-config path.
+The
-should be specified as a (preferably persistent) URL to the ontology file, and
+`ontology` should be specified as a (preferably persistent) URL to the ontology
-a `root_node` to specify the node from which the ontology should be traversed.
+file, and a `root_node` to specify the node from which the ontology should be
-We recommend using a URL that specifies the exact version of the ontology, as in
+traversed.
+We recommend using a URL that specifies the exact version of the
-the example above.
+ontology, as in the example above.

 ### DBMS-specific settings
 In addition to the general settings, you can specify DBMS-specific settings